-In common with most sectors, however, direct mail has had to do its share of soul-searching about its traditional practices and their impact on the environment.
+In common with most sectors, however, direct mail has had to do its share of soul-searching and establish best practices that reduce the impact on the environment.

 Mail packs using plastic wrap are hugely popular with marketers.
 Plastic is economical with high-speed machinery making it efficient and therefore cost-effective.
 Plastic allows for clear display of the attention-grabbing design of the magazine or mailing pieces inside.
 It will protect your pack contents from the weather and wear and tear, as well as being an efficient way to bundle multiple components together.
 We can wrap many different sizes from DL up to tabloid.
 Just ask us what’s possible when designing your next campaign.

 Alternatives to traditional plastic wrap